ServicesAboutInsightsContact

 If the data has been pointing at operating conditions for twenty years, why is the market still organized around communications and training?

-Change management enters most organizations as a percentage of a larger program budget.
+Change management is introduced into most organizations as a percentage of a larger program budget.
 Five percent.
 Maybe ten.
 Gartner recommends allocating at least 15% of the overall system implementation budget to change management.
 Yet among companies managing large projects over $1.5 million, 77% reported spending less than 10%.[6]
 The scope is set before the change lead is hired.

 That shapes who survives.
-The practitioners who make it in that model stop fighting for environment-level work and start optimizing deliverable volume.
+The practitioners who make it in that model stop fighting for environment-level work and start optimizing the volume of deliverables.
 The firms that staff it optimize accordingly: solution centers, junior practitioners, offshore resources.
-When you move change management into a shared services model staffed at that level, you've made an architectural decision about what kind of work it can do.
-Nobody in a solution center is walking into a sponsor's office to say the operating model needs to change.
+When you move change management into a shared services model staffed at that level, you’ve made an architectural decision about what kind of work it can do.
+Nobody in a solution center is walking into a sponsor’s office to say the operating model needs to change.

 And the sponsor relationship matters more than anything else.
 Prosci’s research shows that projects with extremely effective sponsors are 79% likely to meet their objectives, compared to just 27% with extremely ineffective sponsors.[5]
 But the person closest to the problem was never positioned to have the harder conversation.
 The staffing model prevents it.